Echocardiography for Children

 - The images display on a computer screen.

-What happens after echocardiography?Once the test is done, the technician wipes the gel from the chest.
+What happens after echocardiography for a child?Once the test is done, the technician wipes the gel from the chest.
 If your child had sedation, he or she is watched until awake.
 A pediatric cardiologist reviews the images at some point after the exam.
 Depending on the results of the echo, your child may need other tests or procedures.
+Some children have a sore throat for a day or 2 after a TEE procedure.

 Before you agree to the test or the procedure for your child make sure you know: